 Please click here for information about how clients can get in touch with us.

 I am a lawyer and/or a qualified mediator and would like to help.
 What can I do?

 We work with a range of partners including law firms, barristers, advice agencies and community organisations.
 Not only do they sometimes refer clients to us, they occasionally take referrals from us and also assist with supervision where we do not have the necessary expertise to advise the client.
-However, in all cases, the advice goes out under the name of King's Legal Clinic’s supervising solictor who maintains a current practicing certificate and has suitable insurance.
+However, in all cases, the advice goes out under the name of our clinic’s supervising solictor who maintains a current practicing certificate and has suitable insurance.

 We also welcome the support of any qualified mediators.
 If you have experience mediating disputes: